AshleyScirra/babel-plugin-minify-mangle-properties/README.md

 # babel-plugin-minify-mangle-properties

 Mangle class/object property/method names, as well as global references.
+The process is designed to match Google Closure Compiler's advanced optimizations mode.
 This can achieve significantly better minification, especially on large scripts, and is an extra impediment to reverse-engineering code.
 However it can break code that is not specially written to account for the mangling process; this is described in more detail below.

+This plugin is a work in progress.
+In particular some limitations in the architecture of Babel make it difficult to simply include in your list of plugins to run.
+See below for more information.

 ### Basic functionality
 ```